d0k1/jitloganalyzer/README.md

 This tool is Java8 compatible.
 I don't know how it would work with any other java's compilation log.

 ## JIT's Log
-Java's compilation log consists of two parts: tty (which is for save just event log), compilation_log ()which is detailed explanations of JIT's decisions).
+Java's compilation log consists of two parts: tty (which is for say just event log), compilation_log (which is detailed explanations of JIT's decisions).

 The first part, tty, describes application state in common: